 Career and Salary Outlook

-According to the BLS, employment for veterinarians was projected to grow 12% between 2012 and 2022, which is about average.
+According to the BLS, employment for veterinarians was projected to grow 9% between 2014 and 2024, which is slightly faster than average.
 Many pet owners treat their pets as family members and wish to provide them with good veterinary care, increasing the need for veterinarians.
-The BLS also reports the average annual wage for veterinarians was $96,140 in May 2013.
+The BLS also reports the median annual wage for veterinarians was $88,490 in May 2015.